clickonmedia/laravel-long-running-tasks/README.md

 ### Customizing the check interval

 By default, when the `check` method of your task returns `TaskResult::ContinueChecking`, it will be called again in 10 seconds.
-You can customize that timespan by changing the value of the `default_check_frequency_in_seconds` key in the `long-running-tasks-monitor` config file.
+You can customize that timespan by changing the value of the `default_check_frequency_in_seconds` key in the `long-running-tasks` config file.

 You can also specify a check interval on your task itself.